hodanesthtmcvns-stack/jk/README.md

 ### ICU Help & Support

 Comprehensive ICU bedside application integrating **orders, documentation, clinical notes, and structured decision support**, enabling real-time patient management, audit-ready records, and standardized ICU workflows.
+This functions as a **clinical operating system,** reducing the cognitive load and streamlining high-acuity ICU documentation and decision-making.

 ---

 ### NEWS2 Triage

-Standardized **clinical severity scoring and triage tool** based on NEWS2, enabling early detection of deterioration, escalation triggers, and structured patient prioritization.
+Standardized **clinical severity scoring and triage tool** based on the validated NEWS2 score, enabling early detection of deterioration, escalation triggers, and structured patient prioritization.
+The NEWS2 is also recommended by the Surviving Sepsis Campaign 2026 guidelines for adult patients wiith sepsis.

 ---

 ### MPM0-III Calculator

-Predicts **hospital mortality at ICU admission (adult patients)** using the validated **Mortality Probability Model (MPM₀-III)**, supporting audit, benchmarking, and risk stratification.
+Predicts **hospital mortality at ICU admission (adult patients)** using the validated **Mortality Probability Model (MPM₀-III)**, supporting clinical audit, benchmarking, and clinical research.

 ---

 ### PIM3 Calculator

-Predicts **hospital mortality at ICU admission (paediatric patients)** using the validated **PIM3 model**, with strict first-hour data logic for accurate PICU benchmarking.
+Predicts **hospital mortality at ICU admission (paediatric patients)** using the validated **PIM3 model**, with strict first-hour data logic for accurate clinical audit, benchmarking, and clinical research of PICU outcomes.

 ---

 ### ABG Interpreter

-Advanced **acid–base analysis tool** using physiological and Stewart approaches to interpret ABG data, identify primary disorders, mixed states, and clinical implications.
+Advanced **acid–base analysis tool** using physiological and Stewart approaches to interpret ABG data, identify primary disorders, mixed states, and clinical implications with evidence based explanations.

 ---

 ### Shock

-Mechanism-based application for **recognition, classification, and physiological understanding of shock**, integrating clinical signs, hemodynamics, and metabolic markers.
+Mechanism-based application for **recognition, phenotype classification, and physiological understanding of shock**, integrating clinical signs, hemodynamics, and metabolic markers.

 ---